 Feline lower urinary tract disease (FLUTD) is a group of conditions that affect feline bladder and urethra.
 There is a variety of different diseases associated with the feline lower urinary tract, including inflammation of the bladder (cystitis) or urethra, urethra obstruction (partial or complete) and formation of urinary crystals in the bladder (crystalluria or urolithiasis).

 FLUTD can be caused by a number of factors such as urinary stones, urinary infections, urethral obstruction, FIC, and less commonly tumors, diabetes, hyperthyroidism, congenital abnormalities and injuries.
-Diet, obesity and irregular exercise contribute to the risk of developing FLUTD as well.
+Diet, obesity and irregular exercise contribute to the risk of developing FLUTD as well.2.
+Chronic Kidney Disease

 Chronic kidney disease (CKD) is a renal disease associated with a gradual loss of kidney function over a period of several months or years.
 Unlike acute renal disease, which develops suddenly and progresses rapidly, CKD progresses slowly and persistently, often with no apparent symptoms until later stages.

 This is a multi-factorial disease, whose exact cause in many cases remains unclear.
-The progression of the disease is variable; thus, early and correct diagnosis and therapy are essential for the improvement of the quality of life quality of affected cats.
+The progression of the disease is variable; thus, early and correct diagnosis and therapy are essential for the improvement of the quality of life quality of affected cats.3.
+Diabetes mellitus

 Diabetes mellitus (DM), or simply diabetes, is a group of metabolic disorders in which blood sugar levels remain high for long periods of time.
 This occurs when there are insufficient levels of insulin produced in the body or the body isn’t responding properly to this hormone.
 Changes in lifestyle and obesity have both been associated with human and feline diabetes.